 When determining whether this exemption applies, the agency must have regard to whether the harm caused by complying with notification obligations is greater than the harm of not complying, the currency of the information the agency is relying on to make its decision, and any other relevant matters.

-Health refers to a person’s mental and physical wellbeing.
+Health refers to an individual’s mental and physical wellbeing.
 Safety refers to freedom from danger, risk, or injury.
 Whether notification would create a serious risk of harm to an individual’s health or safety should be assessed objectively, based on best available information and a careful evaluation of all relevant circumstances.

 Determining whether notification would result in a serious risk of harm to an individual requires consideration of both the likelihood and consequence of harm to an individual.
 A high likelihood of detrimental impact on the health or safety of an individual would constitute a serious risk of harm.